How to Apply

 - Graduate Record Examination (GRE) Scores: We recommend, but do not require, GRE General Test scores.
 Outstanding scores on the Verbal test may be used as a basis for norminating admitted students for additional fellowships.
 The absence of GRE scores will not adversely affect your application, however.

 Please have your GRE results sent directly from Educational Testing Service (ETS) to the University.
 The University of Minnesota institution code is 6874.
 The department code is 2503.
 You will also enter your GRE scores on the ApplyYourself application.

 - TOEFL or other English language examinations: Students whose native language is not English are required to submit scores from one of the following English proficiency examinations:

 Examination Minimum Score TOEFL 620 (paper based) or 105 (Internet based) MELAB 88 IELTS 7.5

 Students whose native language is not English who have taken a minimum of one year of recent coursework at an English language university in the US, Canada, Great Britain, Australia, or New Zealand may not have to submit English examination scores.
-In this case, they would need to take the GRE General Exam.
+In this case, they may need to take the GRE General Exam.

 Please note that we cannot return CDs, books, news clippings or other supplementary materials sent through the mail.